dsboulder/query_reviewer/README.md

 Last commit to the main repository was on March 30th, 2009.
 This fork compiles a variety of patches that were made since that time along with additional work to support compatibility with 1.9 and Rails 3. **Also:** If anyone else creates generally useful enhancements to this utility please start by forking this and then issue me a pull request.

 **Note:** This plugin should work for Rails 2.X and Rails 3.
 Support for Rails 3 has been confirmed in the latest revision (with fixed deprecation warnings).

 ## Installation ##

 All you have to do is install it into your Rails 2 or 3 project.

+    gem install query_reviewer

 Right now if you use bundler, simply add this to your Gemfile: